top of page

 Study the standards!
 The answers are there!

-No, organisations can be assessed, audited or reviewed but not formally certified against ISO/IEC 27002.
+No, organisations can be assessed, audited or reviewed but not formally 'certified' against ISO/IEC 27002.

-An organisation can be reviewed informally or even audited against ISO/IEC 27002by competent technology auditors, consultants or experienced information security professionals familiar with ISO27k: this is the “gap analysis” activity common to many ISMS implementations.
-Information security controls currently in operation in the organisation are compared against those recommended by ISO/IEC 27001, looking for gaps that will probably have to be addressed at some point during the ISMS implementation project (if the missing controls are judged necessary to mitigate identified, evaluated and unacceptable information risks).
+An organisation can be reviewed informally or even audited against ISO/IEC 27002 by competent technology auditors, consultants or experienced information security professionals familiar with ISO27k: this is the “gap analysis” activity common to many ISMS implementations.
+Information security controls currently in operation in the organisation are compared against those recommended by ISO/IEC 27001, looking for gaps that will probably have to be addressed at some point during the ISMS implementation project (if the missing controls are judged necessary to mitigate the organisation's identified, evaluated and unacceptable information risks).

 This does however leave us with a problem: how can organisations place confidence in the actual information security controls of their business partners?
 Their ISO/IEC 27001 certificate only tells us that they have a working and compliant management system, and we assume that therefore they have assessed their information risks, implemented appropriate information security controls, and are proactively managing them ... well in fact that’s quite a lot of assurance when you think about it.
 Business partners can still opt to disclose more information about their actual information security controls, for example by sharing their information security policy manuals or by permitting third parties to audit their information security controls (perhaps using ISO/IEC TS 27008).